10maurycy10/10maurycy10.github.io/content/tutorials/fun_with_fm_transmiters/index.md

 ![A transmitter with with an RF stage for isolation and trf filter](trf.png)

 Keep everything outside of the green box the same as whatever circuit you want to modify.
+This circut can produce quite a bit of output power, which may be illegal if a long antenna is connected.

 # Antenna